Posted by Dr. Julian De Silva | April 28th, 2022

 Here are the benefits of taking nutritional supplements along with the specific supplements for each benefit:

 Typically, arnica montana, also known as wolfsbane, is used to relieve pain caused by osteoarthritis.
-Arnica is also used to treat bruising, bleeding, and swelling after surgery.
+Arnica is commonly applied to manage post-surgical bruising, swelling, and bleeding.
 In addition, arnica montana is often used in drinks, sweets, baked goods, and other foods as a flavouring agent.

 Following trauma and surgical procedures, bromelain reduces oedema, bruising, pain, and healing time.
 To increase absorption, it must be taken along with quercetin (included in the formula).

-MSM is essential for elastin formation as well as the prevention of collagen fibrosis and crosslinking.
-It is essential for connective tissue repair and remodeling.
+MSM is essential for elastin formation.
+It is crucial in repairing and remodeling connective tissues.
 Furthermore, MSM is a potent detoxifier.
 It has anti-inflammatory qualities as well.

 Nettle Leaf 2% Silica Powder Extract

-Silica (SiO2) is required for the production of collagen and connective tissue after a surgical procedure.
+Silica (SiO2) is required for the production of connective tissues and collagen post-surgery.

 Cardus marianus is a homeopathic medicine traditionally used to treat hepatic problems.
 It’s also been used to treat high cholesterol and high triglycerides.
 Furthermore, it focuses on lymphatic drainage.